 In relative terms, the monetary base grew the most - by a factor of seven since mid-2008.
 Since currency in circulation (CiC) and M1 did not grow that quickly, we know that most of the new money supplied by the ECB is stored as deposits by private banks in the ECB.
 This excess liquidity (commercial bank deposits held minus the minimum reserve requirements) in the euro area exceeds three trillion Euro.

 We see that until 2008, all monetary aggregates moved largely in tandem.
 But since then, M0 has been on a wholly different trajectory.
 This indicates what economists call "hording": much money is stored as deposits at the ECB by commercial banks.

 Inflation is likely to pick up if and when M1 (and the other aggregates) increase.
 Thus, the following graph shows the growth rates of M1, M2 and M3.
 Lately, the growth rate of all three monetary aggregates was relatively high prior to the surging inflation.
-Put differently, since 2010 we generally see an upward trend in M1, M2, and M3.
+Put differently, since 2010 we generally saw an upward trend in M1, M2, and M3.
 The latest data, in contrast, show a clear decrease in growth rates.

 In the past, the annual growth rate of M1 was, to some extent, a leading indicator of the HICP rate of inflation in the Euro area.
 Spikes in 2006, 2010, 2015, and 2021 were followed by upticks in the rate of inflation (here shown by the dashed line):

 Swiss National Bank